huybk213/audio_ip_adf/examples/advanced_examples/algorithm/README.md

 I (815) ALGORITHM_EXAMPLES: [5.2] Listening event from peripherals
 I (821) ALGORITHM_EXAMPLES: [6.0] Start audio_pipeline
 I (869) ALGORITHM_EXAMPLES: [7.0] Listen for all pipeline events
 ```

-Load and run the example:

-- The board will start playing automatically.
-- After finish, you can open `/sdcard/rec_out.wav` to hear the recorded file.

-## 4. Troubleshooting
+## Troubleshooting

-- - If the AEC effect is not very good, you can set all the sampling rates to 16000.
+- If the AEC effect is not very good, you can open the `DEBUG_ALGO_INPUT` define to get the original input data (left channel is the signal captured from the microphone, and right channel is the signal played to the speaker), and then check the delay with an audio analysis tool.

+- The AEC internal buffering mechanism requires that the recording signal is delayed by around 0 - 10 ms compared to the corresponding reference (playback) signal.

+## Technical support and feedback

+Please use the following feedback channels:

+* For technical queries, go to the [esp32.com](https://esp32.com/viewforum.php?f=20) forum
+* For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-adf/issues)

+We will get back to you as soon as possible.